dgraph-io/dgraph-docs/content/dgraph-glossary.md

 <div class="glossary">

 ### Alpha ###
-Dgraph consists of Zero and Alpha server nodes.
+Dgraph consists of [Zero](#zero) and Alpha nodes.
 Alpha nodes host predicates and indexes.
 A Dgraph instance or a Dgraph cluster, has at least one Alpha node and can be scaled horizontally by adding more Alphas.
+Note that the term Alpha sometimes refers to the group of all Alpha nodes of a Dgraph instance.

 ### Badger ###
 A fast, open-source key-value database written in pure Go that provides the disk layer for Dgraph.